FREQUENTLY ASKED QUESTIONS

 This delayed-release coating means that it will take longer for the ASPIRIN® to be absorbed.
 For this reason, products with enteric coating are not recommended for quick pain relief and must be chewed if used during a suspected heart attack.
 Enteric coated ASPIRIN® is most often used by patients who are on long-term daily preventive therapy under their doctor’s recommendation.

 According to the ASPIRIN® label, gluten is not listed as an ingredient.
 However, since raw materials are sourced from various suppliers, we cannot guarantee that it has not come into contact with gluten at some stage.
 Therefore, we cannot guarantee that ASPIRIN® is 100% free of gluten.

 Does ASPIRIN® contain caffeine, and if so, how much?

-No ASPIRIN® products sold in Canada contain caffeine.
+No, ASPIRIN® products sold in Canada do not contain caffeine.

 Which ASPIRIN® product should I take?

 Talk to your doctor about which product and dosage is right for you.